pouliose/spring-boot-microservices-demo/README.md

 6. Develop a notification application
 7. ~~Implement exception handling~~
 8. Implement JWT and security
-9. Add Swagger documentation to all services
+9. (half completed)Add Swagger documentation to all services
+10. Docker file for each repo, docker compose file on the root

 ## Bugs

 - ~~Check user existence when a new run is created~~
+- Accessing swagger through the gateway, check https://github.com/peternelson22/sample-springboot-microservices

 ## How to Run the Project